Exact Self-Imaging with Arbitrary Revival Spacings: Introduction

-Self-imaging is one of the most striking and long-studied features of paraxial -- quadratic -- wave propagation -- since Talbot’s original observation in 1836 \cite{Talbot36PM} and derivation by Rayleigh in 1881 \cite{Rayleigh81PM}, it has been understood that under free-space propagation, any wave with transverse periodic structure, such as that of a plane-wave passed through a grating, undergoes exact reconstructions at periodic propagation distances.
-In the nearly two-centuries since the introduction of this seminal effect, the same quadratic wave evolution seen in paraxial optics has come to be recognized as the canonical form of wave propagation across classical and semi-classical settings, and as such, self-imaging has found applications ranging from structured-illumination microscopy \cite{Chowdhury18arxiv} to temporal cloaking \cite{Li17OL} and prime-number decomposition \cite{Pelka18OE}, and has been observed in nonlinear optics \cite{Zhang2010PRL}, quantum optics \cite{Song2011PRL}, and atomic matter waves \cite{Chapman1995PRA,Ryu2006PRL}, demonstrating its universality across wave physics \cite{Berry2001PhysWorld}.
+Self-imaging is one of the most striking and long-studied features of paraxial wave propagation -- since Talbot’s original observation in 1836 \cite{Talbot36PM} and Rayleigh's derivation in 1881 \cite{Rayleigh81PM}, it has been understood that under free-space propagation, any wave with transverse periodic structure, such as that of a plane wave passed through a grating, undergoes exact reconstructions at periodic propagation distances.
+In the nearly two centuries since the introduction of this seminal effect, self-imaging has found applications ranging from structured-illumination microscopy \cite{Chowdhury18arxiv} to temporal cloaking \cite{Li17OL} and prime-number decomposition \cite{Pelka18OE}, and has been observed in nonlinear optics \cite{Zhang2010PRL}, quantum optics \cite{Song2011PRL}, and atomic matter waves \cite{Chapman1995PRA,Ryu2006PRL}, demonstrating its universality across wave physics \cite{Berry2001PhysWorld}.
 Numerous generalizations have expanded the scope of self-imaging to aperiodic structures \cite{Montgomery67JOSA,YessenovArxiv25}, rotating self-imaging planes \cite{Piestun98JOSAA}, and accelerating transverse trajectories such as Airy–Talbot carpets \cite{Siviloglou07PRL,Zhang16OL,Lumer15PRL}.
+Self-imaging analogues have also been developed in temporal and frequency degrees of freedom \cite{Azana2001JSTQE,Jannson81JOSA}, as well as in angular/orbital-angular-momentum representations \cite{Hu2025NatPhoton}, emphasizing that Talbot recurrence is fundamentally a modal phase-realignment phenomenon rather than a peculiarity of one spatial coordinate.

-However, despite the myriad extensions and generalizations of the original effect of self-imaging, a single feature has remained unchanged: up to deviations treated either as experimental imperfections or perturbative departures from the core effect, the recurrence planes have always occured at \emph{uniform} intervals along the physical propagation axis.
+However, despite the myriad extensions and generalizations to the original effect of self-imaging, the recurrence sequence itself has generally remained fixed for a specified system geometry.
+In conventional free-space Talbot propagation this gives uniformly spaced axial planes, while modified geometries such as cylindrical-coordinate Talbot effects in tapered multimode-interference couplers \cite{Samadian16OL} have been shown to change the effective Talbot distance.
+What has been missing is a general principle by which the physical recurrence planes can be prescribed as an arbitrary axial sequence while preserving exact self-imaging.